 The sons of Korah wrote 11 psalms.
 They wrote Psalm 42, 44 - 49, 84 - 85, and 87 - 88.
 According to 1 Chronicles 9:19-21 the Korahites were doorkeepers and custodians in the Temple.
-They were a direct descendent of the famous Korah who rebelled against Moses in Numbers 16 and were cast alive into Hell.
-Some of that group did not rebel, though, and during the time of King David they became leaders in tabernacle music.
+They were a direct descendant of the famous Korah who rebelled against Moses in Numbers 16 and was cast alive into Hell.
+Some members of that group did not rebel, and during the time of King David they became leaders in tabernacle music.

 Heman the Ezrahite wrote Psalm 88.
 According to 1 Chronicles 6:33, Heman was the grandson of the prophet Samuel.
 1 Chronicles 25:11 says that Heman was one of the three primary musicians appointed by King David.
-Interestingly, 1 Chronicles 25:4-6 says that Heman was a prophet (which makes it quite possible that Psalm 88, which speaks of a man who is being tormented and facing death, is actually a Messianic prophecy).
+Interestingly, 1 Chronicles 25:4-6 says that Heman was a prophet (which makes it quite possible that Psalm 88, which speaks of a man who's being tormented and facing death, is actually a Messianic prophecy).

 Solomon wrote 2 psalms: 72 and 127.
 He is well-known for his proverbs, but he wrote psalms as well.
-Interestingly, Psalm 72 appears to be a prophecy about the Millennial Kingdom (which is something we'll discuss in a future lesson).
+Interestingly, Psalm 72 appears to be a prophecy about the Millennial Kingdom.